dynilib/dynibatch/README.md

 * **Big data**: because some datasets are huge, Dynibatch keeps a low memory footprint by generating mini-batches on the fly.
 To avoid recomputing at every epoch the data needed to generate the mini-batches, it can be cached in the disk.

 * **Label management**: labels are typically provided either *per file* (i.e. one label for the whole audio file) or *per chunk* (i.e. one label for an audio chunk, delimited by a start time and an end time).
-In either case, Dynibatch automatically maps the labels provided with the dataset to *one label per segment*, where a segment is one fixed-size observation (see the tutorial for more details TODO add link).
+In either case, Dynibatch automatically maps the labels provided with the dataset to *one label per segment*, where a segment is one fixed-size observation (see [the tutorial](examples/tutorial.ipynb) for more details).
 Labels are not mandatory, so that unsupervised algorithms can be run.

 * **Usability**: with a given config file, generating mini-batches is as easy as